grommet/grommet/src/js/components/Diagram/README.md

 **diagram.animation**

-The animation configuration for Diagram.
+Any animation specific configuration for Diagram.
 Expects `object`.

 Defaults to

 ```
 {
-      duration: '1s',
       pulse: {
         duration: 1000,
       },